 The Runaway: Not My Identity

-I wish I knew all those years ago that my parents weren’t given the responsibility of my identity.
+I wish I had known all those years ago that my parents weren’t given the responsibility of my identity.
 The groups, friends, and even my husband couldn’t tell me who I was.
 Only God can do that.
 I was always trying to figure out who I was and to fill the empty void I felt inside.
-I thought I had to run away from my identity as “the preacher’s daughter” and all that entailed, but God said, “No, I say who you are and you are a loved and wanted child of Mine.
+I thought I had to run away from my identity as “the preacher’s daughter” and all that entailed, but God said, “No, I say who you are, and you are a loved and wanted child of Mine.
 Yes, you are a preacher’s daughter, but that is not what you were made for.
 You were made for me so that I can love you.”
 Wow, what an amazing thing.

 Article: The Invisible Faces of Runaway and Homeless Youth: